GNtem2/Metaanalysis/README.md

 # Metaanalysis

 This project contains several metaanalyses in neurological diseases: Spot sign, Vertigo, Hypoxic-Coma and Coma.
 The projects are developed within the subfolders and grouped according to the type of meta-analysis: Proportions and Diagnostic Test.
-The work horse for meta-analysis is metafor (http://www.metafor-project.org/doku.php/analyses)
+The work horse for meta-analysis is metafor (http://www.metafor-project.org/doku.php/analyses).
+Practical guides for metaanalysis are available at JAMA Surg.
+2020;155(5):430-431 (general guide),  BMJ 2019;364:k4597 (prognostic studies).

+## Random vs Fixed effect

+Fixed effect (Peto or Mantel-Haenszel) approaches assume that the population is the same for all studies and thus each study is the source of error.
+Random effect (DerSimonian Laird) assumes an additional source of error between studies.The random effect approach results in more conservate estimate of effect size confidence interval.
+A criticism of DerSimnonian and Laird approach is that it is prone to type I error.
+25% of the significant findings with DerSimonian Laird method may be non-significant with Hartung-Knapp method (BMC Medical Research Methodology 2014, 14:25).
+The Hartung-Knapp method (Stat Med 2001;20:3875-89) of random effect analysis modifies the variance estimator.
+It employs quantile of t-distribution rather than normal distribution.
+The Hartung-Knapp method is available in _meta_ and _metafor_ package.

 ## Tidy data